 Description: Students will utilize object-oriented programming methodology for problem solving and algorithm development.
 This course also includes the study of data structures, design, and abstraction.
 Completion of this course will prepare students to take the Advanced Placement® Computer Science A exam.
-It should be understood that this course is the equivalent of a college level course.
-Information about AP courses, testing and college credit can be found on page 8 of this curriculum guide.
+This course is the equivalent of a college level course.
+Information about AP courses, testing and college credit can be found on page 7 of this curriculum guide.

 Prerequisites: Grades 11-12.
-The assumed prerequisites for entering the AP Computer Science A course include knowledge of basic English and algebra.
+Knowledge of basic English and algebra.
 A student in the AP Computer Science A course should be comfortable with functions and the concepts found in the uses of function notation, such as f(x) - x + 2 and f(x) = g(h(x)).